cimitrasoftware/edir/README.md

 # edir
 Cimitra's eDirectory Practice

+25 Common Actions For eDirectory Accounts

+This script allows for dozens of modifications you can make to eDirectory User accounts.
+For example, you can create a user in eDirectory, and set several of their attributes at the time of the user creation event.

+Or you can modify only one or some attributes of an existing eDirectory User account.

 [ INSTALL ]

 1. In a terminal on a Linux server, most likely a SUSE Server with eDirectory installed